 Can You Refuse a Drug Test for Workers Comp?

 Though your employer has the right to request drug tests, you also have the right to refuse.
 There is no law that states an injured worker must take a drug or alcohol test to receive workers’ compensation.
-OSHA also ruled that requiring drug testing for workers comp claims violates their standards if it’s used by the employer as retaliation to the injured worker for filing a workers comp claim.
+OSHA also ruled that requiring drug testing for workers comp claims violates their standards if the employer uses it as retaliation to the injured worker for filing a workers comp claim.
 However, if it’s part of the employer’s workplace safety and health program, OSHA says it’s the employer’s prerogative.
 Even then, they still can’t compel you to undergo drug testing.

-But refusing a post-accident drug test will only prove that intoxication indeed played a part in the accident.
+However, refusing a post-accident drug test will only prove that intoxication indeed played a part in the accident.
 The law presumes that if you have nothing to hide, a simple drug test won’t do you harm.